potassco/clingo-rs/README.md

 # clingo-rs
-Rust bindings to clingo C API
+Rust bindings to the clingo C API

 ## Compile & Test